jangel97/opentofu-aws-example/README.md

 This process can be efficiently managed using Ansible in AWX.
 Specifically, you would store your virtual machines (VMs) information in a YAML dictionary as an Ansible variable.
 Following this, you incorporate a task into your Ansible playbook that transforms the VM data dictionary into a `terraform.tfvars.json` file.
 Lastly, you utilize OpenTofu to execute operations on AWS, leveraging the variables defined by Ansible.

 The Dockerfile serves as a base for building an AWX Execution Environment.

+By using this method, Ansible acts as an interface to OpenTofu.
+This approach also makes it easier to avoid being tied to a single service provider (e.g. Ansible Automation Platform) because OpenTofu can be set up to work with, for example, GitLab pipelines too.